kosperera/kosperera.github.io/src/pages/stuff.md

 ## Stuff

 Inspired by internet friends, here's a living breathing curated list of stuff I use on a daily basis.
-My development setup can be found in [my dotfiles repo on GitHub](https://github.com/kosperera/dotfiles) — CLI tools, SDKs, apps, and everything in between.

-> #### Full Disclosure!
+---

-> None of the links in this page are affiliated or sponsored links.
+> **Full Disclosure**<br>None of the links in this page are affiliated or sponsored links.

+---

 ### Hardware